cc65/cc65/libsrc/float/readme.md

 build small (and slow...) programs that use floats on any supported target.

 - Build the compiler/toolchain/libs from this fptest branch.
 - Now you can build the samples and/or tests.

+math.h is available for C64 when linking agains fp754kernal.o (see below)

 Related to fp stuff are:

+    samples/floattest.c
     samples/mandelfloat.c
-    samples/mathtest.c
+    samples/mathtest.c (requires math.h)
+    samples/tgisincos.c (requires math.h)

     test/val/float-basic-const-const.c
     test/val/float-basic-const-var.c